arielccjr/Journal2025/README.txt

 # **~NOT() >>> IN:SEE/HEAR/FEEL/SMELL/TASTE()-OUT:BE(), SEEN/HEARD/FELT/SMELLED/TASTED**
     ~SYNTAX-KEY-CODES: OF THE NATURAL-LANGUAGE/FALLACIES:
-        0=CONJUNCTION= AND, OR, &, /
-        1=ADVERB, 3=ADJECTIVE, 4=PRONOUN
-        2=VERB= IS/ARE, 8=PAST-TENSE, 9=FUTURE-TENSE, DPV=DANGLING-PARTICIPLE-VERB.
-        NC=NEGATIVE-CONTEXT.
-        BS=LAW OF THE BOXING/BRACKETS.
-        ISS=VACATERS-WORDS/CHARACTERS IN THE ITALICS-FONT.
-        FS=CHANGING-FONTS-SIZES/VACATES-CONTINUANCE.
-        PS=VACATES-WORDS/CHARACTERS BETWEEN THE PARENTHESES.
-        QS=VACATES-WORDS/CHARACTERS BETWEEN THE QUOTATIONS.
-        LDS=VACATES-WORDS BETWEEN THE LONG-DASHES OR CHARACTERS-TOUCHING
-        VC=VOID-CONTINUANCE = ".", ",", "?", "!"
     ~REFUTATION (Refutatio): Anticipates counterarguments and disproves them. clarify ambiguous terms, sentence structure, or assumptions usually suffices & focus on the logical structure, causation, or evidentiary support is essential.
     ~SYLLOGISM: A logical argument where a conclusion follows necessarily from two premises.
         : It has three parts: